sabinemm/fruit-game/README.md

 - [**Acknowledgements**](#Acknowledgements)
 ## About

-The purpose of this project was to create and build a single page application - classical card matching game that that increases in complexity over the course of the game and challenges the players memory.
+The purpose of this project was to create and build a single page application - classical card matching game that that increases in complexity over the course of the game.
+It requires observation, concentration and a good memory to win.
+The game is also known as Concentration, Pelmanism, Shinkei-suijaku, Pexeso and Pairs.
-You can read more about Concentration game visiting [Wikipedia](https://en.wikipedia.org/wiki/Concentration_(card_game)) page.
+You can read more about Concentration game visiting [Wikipedia](https://en.wikipedia.org/wiki/Concentration_(card_game)) page and the rules of a classic table card game [here](https://www.classicgamesandpuzzles.com/Memory.html).

 I could choose between 3 different projects and chose to create a memory game because my goal is to learn more about animation and logic.
 I learned a lot during this project e.g. how to use classes and constructors.
 Also, I realised my weak areas that require improvement e.g. understanding scope and algorithms.